choresh/PspRouter/README.md

 - **🧠 LLM Decision Process Flow**: Details how the LLM analyzes transactions and makes intelligent decisions
 - **🎰 Bandit Learning Flow**: Illustrates the contextual bandit learning and arm selection process
 - **🧠 Vector Memory Flow**: Shows how lessons are stored and retrieved using semantic search
-- **🔄 System Integration Flow**: Demonstrates the Generic Host architecture and dependency injection
+- **🔄 System Integration Flow**: Demonstrates the ASP.NET Core Web API architecture and dependency injection
 - **🎯 Decision Tree Flow**: Provides a high-level view of the decision logic and fallback mechanisms

 ## 🚀 Quick Start